Another Day (Whigfield song): Critical reception

-A reviewer from Music Week wrote, "Take the bass and keyboards from "Saturday Night" and add a touch of Mungo Jerry's "In the Summertime", and there you have it, the follow-up to a million seller.
-For those who liked "Saturday Night", it is inevitably a disappointment; for those who didn't, it's better than you'd expect."
+Music Week wrote, "Take the bass and keyboards from 'Saturday Night' and add a touch of Mungo Jerry's 'In the Summertime', and there you have it, the follow-up to a million seller.
+For those who liked 'Saturday Night', it is inevitably a disappointment; for those who didn't, it's better than you'd expect."
 John Kilgo from The Network Forty stated that here's "a very poppy uptempo dance number that will explode—especially at night."
 He added that Whigfield's "unique vocals and high-energy groove are the perfect combination for a great follow-up".
-Colin Paterson from The Observer felt the follow up "was the identical "Another Day".
+Johnny Cigarettes from NME said, "In short, it's the Mini-Pops singing 'In the Summertime' by Mungo Jerry to a squelchy beat and the piano riff from 'Saturday Night' played sideways."
+Colin Paterson from The Observer found that the follow-up "was the identical 'Another Day'.
 A case of Saturday Night, Sunday Mourning."
+James Hamilton from the Record Mirror Dance Update named it "another horribly happy Danish squawker" in his weekly dance column.

 Chart performance

-"Another Day" was quite successful on the charts in Europe.
-It peaked at number three in both Denmark and Italy, and was a top 10 hit also in Finland (8), Ireland (5), Norway (9), Scotland (7), Spain (6), Switzerland (9) and the UK.
-In the latter, it peaked at number seven after five weeks at the UK Singles Chart, where the song debuted at number 13 on 4 December 1994.
-On the Eurochart Hot 100, "Another Day" reached number nine.
-Additionally, it was a top 20 hit in Germany (12) and a top 30 hit in France (24) and Iceland (22).
-Outside Europe, it also entered the top 10 in Canada, where the single reached number two on both The Record singles chart and the RPM Dance/Urban chart.
-In the US, "Another Day" charted on the Billboard Hot Dance Club Play chart, peaking at number 21.
-In Zimbabwe, it was far more successful, reaching number five.
+"Another Day" was quite successful on the charts across Europe, peaking at number three in Italy and number five in both Denmark and Ireland.
+The song was a top-10 hit also in Finland (8), Norway (9), Spain (6), Switzerland (9), and the UK (7).
+In the latter, it peaked at number seven after five weeks on the UK Singles Chart, where the song debuted at number 13 on 4 December 1994.
+Additionally, it was a top-20 hit in Germany (12) and a top-30 hit in France (24) and Iceland (22).

-The single was awarded with a silver record in the United Kingdom, with 200,000 singles sold.
+On the Eurochart Hot 100, "Another Day" reached number 11 on 14 January 1995, in its fourth week on the chart, after charting in Denmark, Germany, Ireland, Italy, Netherlands, Switzerland and the UK.
+Outside Europe, it entered the top 10 in Canada, where the single reached number two on both The Record Retail Singles chart and the RPM Dance/Urban chart.
+In the United States, it charted on the Billboard Hot Dance Club Play chart, peaking at number 21.
+In Zimbabwe, it reached number five.
+The single was awarded with a silver record in the United Kingdom, with 200,000 singles shipped.